Ruling The High Seas

 As with all library programs, this one is offered at no charge.
 You can register at the library desk or call them at 714-544-7725 for further information.
 The libraray is located at 345 E. Main Street.

 Posted on August 21, 2013, in nonpolitical and tagged armed forces, lecture, library programs, naval historian, officer candidate school, tustin library, us navy.
 Bookmark the permalink.
-Comments Off.
+Comments Off on Ruling The High Seas.